slem1/await-maven-plugin/README.md

 #### throwOnFail

 Default behaviour is to throw an exception if all attemps fail.
 You can override this with the throwOnFail setting.
-This is usefull when you run services in a docker container and need a cleanup step in the 'post-integration-test' phase.
+This is useful when you run services in a docker container and need a cleanup step in the 'post-integration-test' phase.

 ```xml
      <throwOnFail>false<throwOnFail>